-and E MATTER OF the Workers Compensation Act, R.S.B.C.
-1996 c.492, s.
-247(1)

-IN THE and E MATTER of an Appeal (or Application [optional for s.
-257 or reconsideration])

-Appellant (or r Applicant):

-Respondent: :

-Worker's WC CB Claim Number:

-WCAT Numb ber: ORDER

-То:

 Address:

-may have ke attend to tes date, and pla CE that the Workers' Compensation Appeal Tribunal has been advised that you nowledge material to this appeal (or application).
-You are therefore required to stify as a witness before the Workers' Compensation Appeal Tribunal at the time, ace set out below.
-You are also required to bring with you all documents in your control with regards to (and, where applicable, other things):
+TAKE NOTICE that the Workers' Compensation Appeal Tribunal has been advised that you may have knowledge material to this appeal (or application).
+You are therefore required to attend to testify as a witness before the Workers' Compensation Appeal Tribunal at the time, date, and place set out below.
+You are also required to bring with you all documents in your possession or control with regards to (and, where applicable, other things):

-Time: Date: Place: [Time] [Month Day, Year] Workers' Compensation Appeal Tribunal 4600 Jacombs Road Richmond, BC V6V 3B1
+Time: [Time] Date: [Month Day, Year] Place: Workers' Compensation Appeal Tribunal 4600 Jacombs Road Richmond, BC V6V 3B1

-DATED [NAME], VICE CHAIR